wtsnz/wtsnz.github.io/_posts/2014-11-11-i-spoke-about-tides-nz.markdown

 After it was over, I was so relieved and could chill and watch the other speakers.
 There were a lot of questions at the end, which I took as people found it interesting, not that I didn't explain everything!

+I found out that a couple of people actually used Tides NZ.
+That was the first time I've met someone who's organically downloaded an app of mine, that felt insane!

 It was a great night and the other speakers were fantastic.

 Go check out [Tides NZ](http://tidesapp.co.nz) now for the best tides app in New Zealand!